Gillian Jacobs: Career

 Community was canceled by NBC on May 9, 2014, and later that month, it was reported that Jacobs had landed a recurring role as Mimi-Rose Howard in the fourth season of the HBO series Girls.
 In June 2014, Yahoo!
 Screen picked up Community for a sixth season.
 It was announced on September 16, 2014, that Jacobs was set to star as Mickey in the Netflix original comedy series Love.

 Jacobs directed the 2015 documentary short The Queen of Code about computer scientist and United States Navy rear admiral Grace Hopper.
 In 2017, Jacobs co-starred in Janicza Bravo's first full length feature, Lemon, which debuted at Sundance Film Festival.
 In 2018, she directed Curated, a narrative film short, as a part of a series produced by TNT and Refinery29.

 In 2020, Jacobs starred in the comedy-drama film I Used to Go Here.
 She directed the episode "Higher, Further, Faster" for the documentary series Marvel's 616.

 In February 2021, she and co-host Diona Reasonover premiered a STEM-focused podcast, Periodic Talks, on Stitcher Radio.
 In July 2021, she had a supporting role in the Fear Street horror film trilogy on Netflix as Christine "Ziggy" Berman.

 Since 2023, she has guest starred in eight episodes of the television series The Bear, playing Tiffany Jerimovich.
+In May 2026, Hulu released Gary, a standalone special episode of The Bear streaming separately from the rest of the show's catalogue.
+The episode, written by stars Ebon Moss-Bachrach and Jon Bernthal, is set before the events of the series.
+Jacobs reprises her role from The Bear for the special.